The Pillows: Move to Avex Trax, 20th and 25th anniversaries (2007–2014)

-In 2009, in order to celebrate their upcoming 20th anniversary, The Pillows issued a series of releases called "Late Bloomer Series".
+In 2009, in order to celebrate their upcoming 20th anniversary, the Pillows issued a series of releases called "Late Bloomer Series".
 It includes two DVDs: Pied Piper Go to Yesterday and Blue Song With Blue Poppies, two best-of compilation albums, Rock Stock & Too Smoking the Pillows and Once Upon a Time in the Pillows, a single "Ameagari ni mita Maboroshi" (featured on their 16th studio album OOPArts (Out of Place Artifacts)) and later the DVD of their anniversary concert, Lostman Go to Budokan, released in the following year.

-On 16 September, The Pillows gave their first concert in the legendary Nippon Budokan arena commemorating their 20th anniversary.
-The footage of the concert was later released in 2010 as their ninth live DVD, Lostman Go to Budokan, which came out in both regular and limited edition formats.
-The limited edition included the concert, a documentary DVD and a special 60-page photo album of the band.
+On 16 September, the Pillows gave their first concert in the legendary Nippon Budokan arena commemorating their 20th anniversary.
+The footage of the concert was later released in 2010 as their ninth live DVD, Lostman Go to Budokan.

-In 2010, The Pillows recorded Rodeo Star Mate, their 30th single and opening theme song for the series, Stitch – Itazura Alien no Daibouken.
+In 2010, the Pillows recorded Rodeo Star Mate, their 30th single and opening theme song for the series, Stitch – Itazura Alien no Daibouken.

-In June, The Pillows released their 10th live DVD, "Parts of OOParts" including footage of their 2010 OOParts tour.
+In June, the Pillows released their 10th live DVD, "Parts of OOParts" including footage of their 2010 OOParts tour.
 Then in December, the single, "Movement", was released.

-In January 2011 The Pillows released their 17th studio album Horn Again with previously released singles included.
-In February The Pillows released their first single of the year, "Tabasco Disco", which was only available for purchase to concert audiences.
+In January 2011 the Pillows released their 17th studio album Horn Again with previously released singles included.
+In February the Pillows released their first single of the year, "Tabasco Disco", which was only available for purchase to concert audiences.

-In June of the same year, The Pillows recorded "Comic Sonic" as the ending theme for the anime adaptation of the manga "Sket Dance".
+In June of the same year, the Pillows recorded "Comic Sonic" as the ending theme for the anime adaptation of the manga "Sket Dance".

-In September The Pillows and fellow band Noodles toured America for the second time together in the NAP Tour.
+In September the Pillows and fellow band Noodles toured America for the second time together in the NAP Tour.
 They performed in Los Angeles, New York, San Francisco and Austin, Texas.

-In October they released a live DVD, Born Again, containing footage of their 2011 Horn Again Tour, and in December they released the single, "Energia".
+In October they released a live DVD, Born Again, containing footage of their 2011 Horn Again Tour, and in December they released the single, "Energia (エネルギヤ)".

-On 18 January 2012 The Pillows released their album, Trial and, on the same day, a live DVD entitled We Are Friends, which included footage of their 2011 NAP Tour in America with Noodles.
+On 18 January 2012 the Pillows released their album, Trial and, on the same day, a live DVD entitled We Are Friends, which included footage of their 2011 NAP Tour in America with Noodles.
 In June, following their Trial tour, the band released the DVD Real Trial containing the last live performance of the tour at Zepp Tokyo.